vanHeemstraSystems/threagile-monitoring/README.md

     (threagile-monitoring) $ python -c "import sys;print(sys.executable)" # optional, see where your environment's python is located
     (threagile-monitoring) $ pip install --upgrade pip # optional, the `run` command allows you to execute commands in an environment as if you had already entered it.
+    (threagile-monitoring) $ pip install -r requirements.txt # pipx won't do this (threagile-monitoring) $ exit # optional, type `exit` to leave the environment
+    $ cd .. # go one directory up
+    $ git tag -a v0.0.1 -m "Initial release" # optional, if you have no tags yet: $ git tag
-    (threagile-monitoring) $ pip install -r requirements.txt # pipx won't do this (threagile-monitoring) $ python -m setuptools_scm # optional, display the version of our package and perform any side-effects like writing to a file. (here: `_version.py`)
+    $ python -m setuptools_scm # optional, display the version of our package and perform any side-effects like writing to a file. (here: `_version.py`)
-    (threagile-monitoring) $ exit # optional, type `exit` to leave the environment
     ```

     **Package your site with webpack:**